 The Disney College Recruiting team recommends applying online prior to the audition if possible.
 If a student does not complete the interviews (web based and telephone) prior to auditioning, they will be required to complete these steps following the audition.

-The upcoming auditions are for positions on the 2016 Spring and Spring Advantage programs only.
-Auditions for the 2016 Fall and Fall Advantage programs will take place during the Spring 2016 semester.
+The upcoming auditions are for positions on the 2016 Fall and Fall Advantage programs only.
+Auditions for the 2017 Spring and Spring Advantage programs will take place during the Fall 2016 semester.

 Keep an eye on your weekly email from the Housing Communications Team and the Housing the Magic channel for updates on this audition or other auditions which may be available to current College Program participants.
 Current participants should not attend the auditions listed on this page.

 This allows the Disney Creative Entertainment Team to fairly and accurately evaluate your skills compared to others auditioning in your height range.

 You should wear comfortable clothing that allows a free range of movement.
 It is not not recommended to wear a dress, skirt, or tight jeans.